 The pension freedoms delivered a new option for many at retirement – flexi pension drawdown.
 Although pension drawdown offers a number of potential advantages it also has risks.
 Pension funds in drawdown funds could run out in retirement.
 An appropriate pension drawdown investment strategy is therefore essential.

 For those with children, an ideal scenario may be to pass any remaining pension fund on to beneficiaries after death.
-The key drawdown fund investment management issues to consider are, therefore:
+The key drawdown fund investment portfolio management issues to consider are, therefore:

 - Regularity of income